yactouat/pips_channel_personal-website_webapp/README.md

 app' is deployed on Vercel, creating a PR should allow for previewing; watch out for the root directory of the app' and the preset configuration of the Vercel app' when you set up the project

 thanks to the Vercel API, you can also trigger builds programmatically

+as matter of fact, the `/api/builds` endpoint is a webhook that triggers a build on Vercel when receiving a Google PubSub message

 ## contribution guidelines